|

 terms.
 For example, who could guess what a chicken mayonnaise, a fowl galantine

 or an epigram of lamb is?"
-(Kotzebue, Souvenirs de Paris en 1804 (267))
+(Kotzebue, Souvenirs de Paris en 1804 (267)) By the thirties, mayonnaise had become the familiar egg and oil emulsion of

 today, though no source consulted here says how.
 Albert's Le Cuisinier